mazzasaverio/terraform-gcp-cloud-run/README.md

 ## Introduction

+This repository aims to establish a complete initial setup for those needing to utilize the serverless service of Cloud Run and have a GCE instance, both connected to Cloud SQL, all within a VPC that communicates via private IP.
+This setup is useful for many use cases that require an efficient and scalable solution for event-driven processing through Cloud Run, which is triggered every time data is uploaded to storage, utilizing PubSub, as well as the use of an instance for deploying results in a web app.

-This repository provides configurations for setting up various modular recipes using GCP services.
+In particular it therefore providesprovides configurations for setting up various modular recipes using GCP services.
 Specifically:

 - **VPC Configuration:** A new VPC is configured with the intent to utilize all services within a single VPC.
 - **Compute Engine Setup:** A compute engine is set up to read the Cloud SQL via a private IP, configured in another module.
 A `startup-script.sh` is included, which has code to establish SSH connection directly from the local machine.